22009071/Square-root-of-a-number/README.md

 ## Program:
 ```
 #Program to find the square root for the given number(newton's method) using function.
-Developed by: Aakashraj
+Developed by: kabilan T
-RegisterNumber: 22008579
+RegisterNumber:22009071

 def squareroot():
     n1=int(input())